mastodon/documentation/content/en/methods/admin/dimensions.md

 : String.
 When `tag_languages` is one of the requested keys, you must provide a trending tag ID to obtain information about which languages are posting the tag.

 instance_accounts[domain]
 : String.
-When `instance_accounts` is one of the requested keys, you must provide a domain to obtain information about popular accounts from that domain.
+When `instance_accounts` is one of the requested keys, you must provide a domain to obtain information about popular accounts from that server.

 instance_languages[domain]
 : String.
-When `instance_accounts` is one of the requested keys, you must provide a domain to obtain information about popular languages from that domain.
+When `instance_accounts` is one of the requested keys, you must provide a domain to obtain information about popular languages from that server.

 #### Response